OpenKH/OpenKh/docs/tool/GUI.ModsManager/creatingMods.md

 ## Publishing a Mod on GitHub

-Mods should be published to a public GitHUb repository, so that users can install the mod just by providing the repository name.
+Mods should be published to a public GitHub repository, so that users can install the mod just by providing the repository name.

 It is recommended to apply the following tags to the repository, in order to make it easily found by searching GitHub for mods manager mods: